 Grist thanks its sponsors.
 Become one.

 These claims caught the attention of both private industry and governments.
 In short order, the dredging technology that Mero had imagined was developed, and commercial extraction appeared imminent.
 All that stood in the way was the task of devising a legal framework to regulate access to the international waters in which the buried wealth lay.
 In 1973, the United Nations began deliberations over a new so-called Law of the Sea.
-“With the law straightened out, we could be doing real mining in a couple of years,” one mining executive told the New York Times in 1977.
+“With the law straightened out, we could be doing real mining in a couple of years,” one mining executive told The New York Times in 1977.

 But all the excitement coincided with a movement in global politics, sometimes called third-worldism, formed in the wake of the 20th century’s anticolonial independence movements.
 Representatives of the world’s poor countries sought to forestall a reprise of the unequal resource exploitation that had enabled the colonial powers’ development while holding back those in the periphery, and demanded that the treaty include specific rights for developing countries.
-In 1982, evincing an internationalist spirit that seems almost irretrievably utopian today, the UN issued its third Convention on the Law of the Sea (UNCLOS), declaring the seabed the “common heritage of mankind,” and established the ISA.
+In 1982, evincing an internationalist spirit that seems almost irretrievably utopian today, the U.N. issued its third Convention on the Law of the Sea, or UNCLOS, declaring the seabed the “common heritage of mankind,” and established the ISA.
 This body was given the authority to govern future exploration and eventually regulate mining of the seabed, as well as the responsibility to protect the marine environment from the effects of mineral exploration and extraction.
 Among its protections for developing countries was a requirement for developed countries that receive licenses to explore the seafloor to set aside half of the regions they survey in reserve for only the developing countries to access.

 Grist thanks its sponsors.
 Become one.